alexa/avs-device-sdk/README.md

 ### Security Best Practices

-In addition to adopting the `Security Best Practices for Alexa`[https://developer.amazon.com/docs/alexa-voice-service/security-best-practices.html], when building the SDK:
+In addition to adopting the [Security Best Practices for Alexa](https://developer.amazon.com/docs/alexa-voice-service/security-best-practices.html), when building the SDK:

 * Protect configuration parameters, such as those found in the AlexaClientSDKCOnfig.json file, from tampering and inspection.
 * Protect executable files and processes from tampering and inspection.